Paradigm Shift Driver Development

 Vehicle Neutral Steer Slip Angle Oversteer UndersteerPicture

 The way most drivers use these terms however, and the way they are primarily used throughout these lessons, is to describe what happens when a vehicle goes past the limit.
-If the front tires reach the limit first and the driver continues turning the steering wheel, they are essentially forcing an increased slip angle at the front tires without an increase in rear slip angle and so we call this understeer.
+If the front tires reach the limit first and the driver continues turning the steering wheel, they are essentially forcing an increased slip angle at the front tires without an increase in rear tire slip angle and so we call this understeer.
 When the rear tires go past the limit first, they continue to increase slip angle and therefore vehicle angle more than the front tires need and so we call this oversteer.

 Car Control Vs The Racing Line